Firesphere/silverstripe-newsmodule/README.md

 ## Plans

 * Integrate Facebook OAuth to automagically post when a new item is created (FB OAuth is really crappy :( ).
-* Fix the slideshow to listen to the SiteConfig settings.
 * Add a "Fetch me a beer" function.
 Should be useful I think.
-* More to come, but I can't think of it right now :(

 ## Known Issues